simplay/excel2excel/README.md

 The definition of the `mappings.txt` file can be found below in the section _Define a Cell Mapping File_.
 Moreover, the definition of the `scale_values.txt` file can be found below in the section _Scale Values Format_.
+A config file `./data/config.txt` can optionally be specified.
+Further information can be found in section _Define the Config File_.

 ## Run the Jar